JyqJyx/date_code/README.md

 These indices are computed globally using multiple long-term satellite-derived and climate datasets (NDVI, LAI, GPP, precipitation) at 0.25° and 0.5° spatial resolutions.

 ## 🧰 Features
-* Data preprocessing and resampling (NDVI, LAI, CRU, TerraClimate)
+* Data preprocessing and resampling (NDVI, GPP, SIF，Precipitation)

 * Pixel-wise and neighborhood-based (8-neighbor, 24-neighbor) AI calculation